folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * **Settings (Circ): Can create, edit and remove patron notice templates.** This permission allows the user to create, read, update, and delete patron notice templates.
 * **Settings (Circ): Can create, edit and remove cancellation reasons.** This permission allows the user to create, read, update, and delete request cancellation reasons.
 * **Settings (Circ): Can create, edit and remove request policies.** This permission allows the user to create, read, update, and delete request policies.
+* **Settings (Circ): Can view loan history.** This permission allows the user to view settings in Settings \> Circulation \> Loan anonymization.
+* **Settings (Circ): Can edit loan history.** This permission allows the user to edit settings in Settings \> Circulation \> Loan anonymization.
+* **Settings (Circ): Can view loan policies.** This permission allows the user to view loan policies but does not allow create, edit or delete.
+* **Settings (Circ): Can view lost item fee policies.** This permission allows the user to view lost item fee policies but does not allow create, edit or delete.
+* **Settings (Circ): Can view overdue fine policies.** This permission allows the user to view overdue fine policies but does not allow create, edit or delete.
+* **Settings (Circulation): Title level request edit.** This permission allows users to enable and configure title-level requesting.
+Note that if title level requesting is enabled, and a title-level request is created, it can no longer be turned off via Settings.

 ## Settings > Circulation > Circulation rules